Arthi-chaud/Meelo/scanner/README.md

 ### Setup and build

+To run the app or tests, you'll have to install [GoCV](https://gocv.io).

-You have to download some C code and use some compiler options:
+You also have to download some C code and use some compiler options:

 - Run the `dl_watcher.sh`
 - Before building the app, set the `CGO_CXXFLAGS` env var to `-std=c++17`